zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-After the implementation of this constructor overload we can now also create
-a `function_ref` with member methodes:
+After the implementation of this constructor overload, we can now also create a `function_ref` with member methods:

 ```cpp
 my_class obj{};